laurikari/tre/README_waf.txt

 see if it removes everything it should remove and leaves everything it should leave.

-If you want to completely clean up after experimenting with it, just remove the entire build tree.
+If you want to completely clean up after experimenting with waf, just remove the entire build tree.
 The build tree includes the configuration information, so if you remove the entire tree you will have to configure waf again before further building.